ktmud/koa-spa/README.md

      routes: routes
   }));

-  // static file requests will not run through middlewares below,
+  // assets file requests will not run through middlewares below,
   // but `index.html` requests will
-  app.use(detectLanguage(ALL_LOCALES));
+  // app.use(detectLanguage());

   // add your custom 404 page
   app.use(function* () {
+    // requests not matching the routes will have a status of 404 by now,
-    if (this.status == 404) {
+    // but the response it not yet sent if (this.status == 404) {
       res.body = 'Nothing Here.';
     }